-Note 1: Your ability to choose to use this Subdivision may also be restricted by section 328-440 of the Income Tax (Transitional Provisions) Act 1997.

-Note 2: If you choose to use this Subdivision for an income year, you continue to use it for assets that have been allocated to your general small business pool for a later income year even if you are not a small business entity, or do not choose to use this Subdivision, for the later year: see section 328-220.
+- Note 1: Your ability to choose to use this Subdivision may also be restricted by section 328-440 of the Income Tax (Transitional Provisions) Act 1997. - Note 2: If you choose to use this Subdivision for an income year, you continue to use it for assets that have been allocated to your general small business pool for a later income year even if you are not a small business entity, or do not choose to use this Subdivision, for the later year: see section 328-220. - Note 3: Subsections 328-180(2) and (3) of the Income Tax (Transitional Provisions) Act 1997 affect the operation of this subsection in relation to income years ending on or after 12 May 2015.